Texas elementary school shooting: What do we know so far?

 Authorities haven’t yet released the victims’ names, but some information about them has emerged from their families.

-With the school year coming to a close, Xavier Javier Lopez, 10, had been looking forward to a summer of swimming, cousin Lisa Garza said.
-Ebullient and loving, he was “just enjoying life, not knowing that this tragedy was going to happen today,” she said.
+Xavier Javier Lopez, 10, had been looking forward to a summer of swimming.
+Ebullient and loving, he was “just enjoying life, not knowing that this tragedy was going to happen today,” cousin Lisa Garza said.

+Swift-footed Layla Salazar, 10, had won six races at the school’s field day.

+“She was just a whole lot of fun,” said her father, Vincent Salazar, remembering how she danced to TikTok videos and sang along with him to the Guns N’ Roses song “Sweet Child O’ Mine” every morning on the way to school.

 Eva Mireles, 44, had been teaching for 17 years, according to a welcome letter to students she wrote last fall.
 She and her husband, a school police officer, had a grown daughter.